KediAwatef/KediAwatef/README.md

 A new grad software developer.

-I’m focused on full-stack development with a backend emphasis, actively exploring DevOps practices to understand how systems are built, managed, and maintained.
+I’m focused on full-stack development with a backend emphasis, actively exploring low-level systems to understand how systems are built, managed, and maintained.

 I also have a keen interest in system and database administration, as well as system design, and I am curious about how complex systems integrate business processes and support decision-making across organizations.